This page provides information on the V-Ray BRDFToonMtl node.

 Glossiness – Controls the sharpness of reflections.
 A value of 1.0 means perfect mirror-like reflection; lower values produce blurry or glossy reflections.
 Use the Subdivs parameter below to control the quality of glossy reflections

 Lock Highlight Glossiness – When disabled, the user can enter different values for the Hilight Glossiness and Reflection Glossiness.
-However this will not produce physically correct results.
+However this does not produce physically correct results.

 Highlight Glossiness – Determines the shape of the highlight on the material.
 Normally this parameter is locked to the Reflection Glossiness value in order to produce physically accurate results.